totallyrin/ttsm-server/README.md

 Before submitting a pull request, please ensure that you have run the tests and that your code follows the project's coding style guidelines.

-## License

-TTSM Server is open source software licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgements

 TTSM Server is built using [Node.js](https://nodejs.org).
 It utilizes